New categories for the 2019 competition! Registration is now open!

 CDI members are eligible and encouraged to strive for writing and creative awards, which benefit the general membership, members’ clients, CDI, and the industry as a whole.

 CDI introduced the TORI™ Awards to the industry in 2000 to celebrate a new standard in excellence through rigorous criteria requirements.
 While award standards have always been demanding, never before has the resume writing industry embraced the concept of a standardized criteria for resume judging.

-2018 offers eight (8) categories to enter!
-There are 40 chances to be nominated and 24 chances to win with gold, silver, and bronze awards!
+2019 offers ten (10) categories to enter!
+There are 50 chances to be nominated and 30 chances to win with gold, silver, and bronze awards!
 But you can’t wait or you could miss out.

 Winners and Nominees

 Ready to enter?
 Scroll to bottom of page.

 Listen to this recording from 2018 to learn about:

 - Tremendous ROI of being nominated or winning (expect your business to take off overnight).